So, you want to increase your organic traffic, but you don’t want to spend a load of cash? I get it! I’m a small business owner too.

 When you download and install this extension, you’ll see a cool little blue box with an M appear in the top right of your screen.

 That little blue box gives you the domain authority for the website you’re viewing.
 The score ranges from 0 to 100.
 But don’t despair if you see a lower number on your website at first.
-There are many, many sites who have the ability to rank in the top 10 on specific keywords with scores in the 20s and 30s.
+There are many, many sites that have the ability to rank in the top 10 on specific keywords with scores in the 20s and 30s.

 You do want a higher number on this one.
 The higher the better.